 Consider the following: In 2018, there were 52 million Americans ages 65 and older.
-The U.S. Census Bureau projects that this number will reach 95 million by 2060.
-That means the number of people ages 65 and older — as well as those with at least three chronic diseases — will nearly double over a 42-year period.
+The U.S. Census Bureau projects that the number of Americans ages 65 and older will reach 95 million by 2060.
+That means the number of people ages 65 and older — as well as those with at least three chronic diseases — will nearly double over a 39-year period.

 Clearly, the need for healthcare professionals and nurses, in particular, is great, especially when you consider the statistics.

 Nursing Schools Have Been Unable to Meet the Demand for Nurses

 Today, a little over half of the RN workforce is at least 50 years of age.
 This is according to the American Association of Colleges of Nursing (AACN), which has been studying the nursing shortage and its causes for years.